EXPATS in Mallorca may have lost millions over the suspicious collapse of a foreign exchange firm being probed over ‘criminal activity’.

 “It is quite clear that Peter’s children were taking over the business, not Nick.”

-Another victim told the Olive Press she has lost a staggering €400,000 due to the collapse.
+Another victim, who asked to remain anonymous, told the Olive Press she has lost a staggering €400,000 due to the collapse.

 The UK-based businesswoman, who lived for decades in Portugal, has made three monthly transactions with Premier FX for 12 years.